mwonng/cultureamp/README.md

 -   I assume this test i focus on more functional which improve user experience rather than UI/Color itself
 -   About business logic, I dont familar with the relationship between different themes.
 All data need to be show I just show by the response's structure.
 -   Testing coverage is not my main goal for this test, so i wont have prefect testing coverage.
--   I assume the result is time sensitive, so everytime i need to fetch to fresh data.
+-   I assume the result is time sensitive, so everytime i need to fetch to fresh data so i don't set expired period for functionality

 ## Hightlight